Dwight Howard: Houston Rockets (2013–2016)

-On July 13, 2013, Howard signed with the Houston Rockets, joining James Harden to form a formidable duo.
+On July 13, 2013, Howard signed with the Houston Rockets on a four-year, $88 million contract, joining James Harden to form a formidable duo.
 Howard finished the regular season with averages of 18.3 points and 12.2 rebounds and earned All-NBA Second Team honors.
 During the 2014 playoffs, Howard averaged 26 points and 13.7 rebounds per game, but the Rockets were eliminated by the Portland Trail Blazers in the first round, losing the series 4–2.

 After playing in the Rockets' first 10 out of 11 games to start the 2014–15 season, Howard missed 11 straight due to a strained right knee before returning to action on December 13 against the Denver Nuggets and recording his 10,000th career rebound.
 However, on January 31, Howard was ruled out for a further month due to persistent trouble with his right knee.
 After setbacks forced him out for a further month and a total of 26 games, Howard returned to action on March 25 against the New Orleans Pelicans.
 He started the game but was held under 17 minutes by coach Kevin McHale and finished with just four points and seven rebounds in a 95–93 win.
 Howard played only 41 games in the regular season.
 The Rockets clinched their first division title in over 20 years and made it to the Western Conference Finals, where they lost 4–1 to the Golden State Warriors.

 On November 4, 2015, Howard had 23 points and 14 rebounds against the Orlando Magic.
 He shot 10-of-10 to become the first Rocket to make 10 or more field goals without a miss since Yao Ming went 12-of-12 in 2009.
 On December 26, he eclipsed 15,000 points for his career in a loss to the New Orleans Pelicans.
 On January 18, 2016, in an overtime loss to the Los Angeles Clippers, Howard had 36 points and tied a career high with 26 rebounds en route to his 10th straight double-double, the league's longest active streak at the time, and his longest since a 14-game run in 2012–13.
 On June 22, 2016, Howard declined his $23 million player option for the 2016–17 season and became an unrestricted free agent.